Physical Media Vs Digital Media

 #3 Better Quality/Sound

-Until data transfer is made so advanced that things like compression and artifacting (distortion) are minimized, physical media will always be the better choice in terms of better picture quality and sound.
+Until data transfer is made so advanced that things like compression and artifacting (distortion) are minimized to the point where it’s similar, physical media will always be the better choice in terms of better picture quality and sound in my opinion.

 https://www.whathifi.com/features/4k-streaming-vs-4k-blu-ray-vs-blu-ray-which-best